-Manually backing up your iPhone, or taking advantage of iCloud automatic backups, is the best way to guarantee that you will be able to get all your data back in the event something goes wrong.
+Manually backing up your iPhone or iPad, or taking advantage of iCloud automatic backups, is the best way to guarantee that you will be able to get all your data back in the event something goes wrong.

 Whether you choose to backup via iTunes or iCloud, you might want to delete this backup at some point.
 Maybe the backup file got corrupted, or maybe you’re running out of storage space on your Mac or in iCloud.
 Or maybe you have an entirely different reason to delete your iPhone or iPad backup file.

 Whatever the reason is, we’ve got you covered.
 In this post, we will learn how to delete an iPhone backup from a Mac and we’ll also see how to delete a backup file from iCloud.

 Note that for the purpose of this tutorial, we will look into deleting the backup of an iPhone, but the steps are exactly identical if you were to delete an iPad backup file.

 How to delete an iPhone or iPad backup in iTunes

 If you use iTunes instead of iCloud to backup your iPhone or iPad, the backup file will be stored somewhere on your computer.
 We’re going to see how to delete this file directly from your Mac using iTunes.